-Meals On Wheels, Inc. of Tarrant County is a 501(c)(3) not-for-profit charitable organization that started in 1973 as a collaboration between 11 faith-based organizations in downtown Fort Worth to bring food to the elderly in the central city area.
-Over the years, we have grown and now serve all of Tarrant County, providing approximately 1 million meals each year to some of Tarrant County’s most frail citizens.
+Meals On Wheels, Inc. of Tarrant County is a 501(c)(3) non-profit charitable organization that started in 1973 as a collaboration between 11 faith-based organizations in downtown Fort Worth to bring food to the elderly.
+Over the years, we have grown and now serve all of Tarrant County, providing approximately 1.7 million meals each year to some of Tarrant County’s frailest citizens.
 By providing home-delivered meals, professional case management, and other needed items or services to our homebound, elderly and disabled clients, we enable them to remain living independently in their own homes, surrounded by a lifetime of memories.

 Some people may be recovering from a hospital stay or illness and will only be on the program for a short period of time.
 Others have a long-term need and may receive home-delivered meals on an ongoing basis.

-From humble beginnings to a benchmark program that now serves approximately 1 million meals per year, Meals On Wheels of Tarrant County is an immense source of pride for the citizens of Tarrant County.
+From humble beginnings to a benchmark program that now serves approximately 1.7 million meals per year, Meals On Wheels of Tarrant County is an immense source of pride for the citizens of Tarrant County, Texas.
 Despite our tremendous growth, our commitment to helping the homebound, elderly and disabled residents of Tarrant County remain in their own homes will never change.

 In 1972, representatives from 11 downtown Fort Worth faith-based organizations met to discuss hunger in the central city.
 These organizations included Broadway Baptist, Central Baptist, Greater St. James Baptist, Mt.
 Gilead Baptist, First Christian, First United Methodist, First Presbyterian, Gethsemane Presbyterian, St. Andrew’s Episcopal, St. Patrick’s Cathedral, and Temple Beth-El.
 From this meeting, the Association of Central City Ministries (ACCM) was formed.
 Its first concern was providing meals to the elderly.
 ACCM made the commitment to bring food to the elderly in the central city area and on May 15, 1973, Meals On Wheels of Tarrant County was begun using all volunteer help.
 On that day, 25 people were fed.
 Meals On Wheels of Tarrant County owes a debt of gratitude to the members of ACCM and the many volunteers from these organizations who worked so diligently to make it a success.
 These wonderful faith-based organizations continue to support Meals On Wheels as we serve those in need within our community.